Starting your own aesthetics practice – 5 key pointers

 1. Build your foundations – get qualified

 To safely and competently provide non-surgical cosmetic procedures for your patients, you need to have achieved a sufficient level of training in the effective administration of treatments, most commonly those using Botulinum toxin and Dermal Fillers.
-If you are new to aesthetics, you will need to start with a Foundation level training course
+If you are new to aesthetics, you will need to start with a Foundation course in Botox and Dermal Fillers

 , covering the basic theoretical principles and practical injecting techniques you will need to treat patients.